scvolabs/scvolabs-website/index.md

 - Community engagement
 - Project and performance management

 To talk about opportunities in the team please [contact our director](mailto:chris.yiu@scvo.org.uk).
-You might like to include URLs for your profile  on [LinkedIn](https://linkedin.com), [GitHub](https://github.com) or other relevant networks, along with some examples of recent work that you're particularly proud of.
+You might like to include URLs for your profiles on [LinkedIn](https://linkedin.com), [GitHub](https://github.com) or other relevant networks, along with some examples of recent work that you're particularly proud of.

 ### Support our work